aberuwu/My-Anime-Archive/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# My Anime Archive! v1.0
+# My Anime Archive!
+Alpha - v1.1
 MAA allows you to have an offline archive of your anime list from MyAnimeList.net!<br/>
 Keep your list safe and backed up with an intuitive and customizable interface.<br/>